Life With Braces - Western Massachusetts

 Retainers - Essix Retainers - clear retainers

 Congratulations!!
-You have made it through treatment and now you have a beautiful smile.
+You have made it through orthodontic treatment in Enfield and now you have a beautiful smile.
 In order to keep your great smile, you must wear your retainers or else the teeth will move back.
 You will need to follow these directions to take care of your retainers and your brand-new smile.

-- Wear retainers FULL TIME for one month (unless otherwise told by the doctor) You may remove your retainers while eating and brushing but you must replace them as soon as you are finished.
+- Wear retainers FULL TIME for one month (unless otherwise told by the doctor).
+You may remove your retainers while eating and brushing but you must replace them as soon as you are finished.

 - After wearing retainers for one full month, you can then begin to wear them at night only.
 You need to wear your retainers EVERY night for about 10 to 12 hours.
 If you only sleep eight hours then put them in a few hours before bed.